theTWIXhunter/better-falix/README.md

 - **Server Name Button:** Makes the server name in the navbar clickable and redirect you to the main page (added to falix itself).
 - **Collapsible Log Analysis:** Add a collapse/expand button to the Log Analysis section (added to falix itself).
 - **Editor Wrapper Height:** Sets the file editor height to 600px (new height can be configured in the config) (the issue this was fixing got solved).
+- **Remove "Remote Startup" Nav Item:** Hide the "Remote Startup" navigation item from the sidebar (removed from the navbar by default now).

 ## Usage